As time goes by, we’re getting busier and busier, and juggling priorities is becoming a constant battle.

 - What false emergencies have I been caught up in?

-- What are the implications if a task is not done by its original deadline?
+- What are the implications if a task isn’t done by its original deadline?

 - Review your day.
 During Personal Time in our calendar, we can look back at our day and evaluate whether we were effective or not.
-Just by asking ourselves whether we got our most important tasks done that day is extremely powerful because it gives us the opportunity to do something different the next day.
-A habit highly effective people have is that they are always focused on continuous improvement and holding themselves to better standards.
+Just by asking ourselves whether we got our most important tasks done that day is powerful because it gives us the opportunity to do something different the next day.
+A habit highly effective people have is they’re always focused on continuous improvement and holding themselves to better standards.

-Once we start taking control of our calendar, we will automatically improve our relationship with time, which will support us in getting our most important tasks completed faster.
+Once we take control of our calendar, we’ll automatically improve our relationship with time, which will support us in getting our most important tasks completed faster.

-If we don’t do things differently, we will be constantly battling to manage our priorities, which can lead to more stress, frustration and disappointment.
+If we don’t do things differently, we’ll be constantly battling to manage our priorities, which can lead to more stress, frustration and disappointment.

 Action Step: Start by evaluating your calendar.
 If you don’t use a calendar, a simple way to get started is to use Google Calendar, which is free to set up and easy to use.

-Question: What is another simple strategy that can be applied to complete our most important tasks consistently?
+Question: What is another simple strategy that can be used complete our most important tasks consistently?